Datamine Price Reaches $0.11 on Exchanges (DAM)

-Datamine (CURRENCY:DAM) traded 3.9% lower against the US dollar during the 1 day period ending at 14:00 PM E.T. on September 13th.
-One Datamine coin can now be purchased for $0.11 or 0.00000253 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Datamine has traded down 9% against the US dollar.
-Datamine has a market capitalization of $444,355.91 and approximately $14,206.00 worth of Datamine was traded on exchanges in the last day.
+Datamine (CURRENCY:DAM) traded 13.8% lower against the dollar during the one day period ending at 23:00 PM E.T. on September 17th.
+During the last seven days, Datamine has traded 2.6% lower against the dollar.
+Datamine has a market capitalization of $416,426.39 and $30,471.00 worth of Datamine was traded on exchanges in the last day.
+One Datamine coin can currently be purchased for about $0.11 or 0.00000220 BTC on cryptocurrency exchanges.

 - Qubitica (QBIT) traded down 75.5% against the dollar and now trades at $11.94 or 0.00025016 BTC.